-Mission to find, arrange, and present tunes, songs, and stories about music that is
+Mission to find, arrange, and present tunes, songs, and stories that are

 in the traditions of Celtic, Folk, and Old Time cultures